DIY Pegboard for Hanging Files Lets You Organize and Store Your Files and Paperwork Without Taking Up Any Floor Space.

-Looking for an alternative to a big bulky and sometimes ugly file cabinet?
-I love finding different ways to store items that do not take up much-needed space.
 A lot of times I try to take advantage of vertical space and this time was no exception.

 As I continue putting my home office together, I knew I was going to need something to hold my files.
-That’s when I came up with this DIY pegboard for hanging files display.

 Now, if I need to file something or search for a file, I don’t have to pull out a long drawer (which, by the way, is something else to think about when adding a file cabinet to your office layout.)

-So, if you would like a space-saving way to store your files, then this DIY is perfect.
-Let’s get started on how to make this cute file organizer for you.
+So, if you would like a space-saving way to store your files, then this DIY is the perfect solution.

 Supplies Needed to Make a DIY Pegboard for Hanging Files